 Figure 5.
-New near the Albina/ opened character of the district.
+New commercial uses including restaurants, coffee roasters, and architectural salvage companies opened near the Albina/ can accommodate an expanding array of uses while preserving the industrial character of the district.

-uses Figure 6.
-The River East building in Figure 7.
-This including restaurants, coffee roasters, the Central Eastside Industrial District incubator project within the Central and architectural salvage companies has been converted from a defunct Eastside Industrial District provides warehouse into ground floor retail and affordable office and artist space.
-The Mississippi MAX station.
-The district office space for several major tenants, buildingillustrates how new development is a precedent for how industrial areas bringing over 300 employees to the can relate to the surrounding industrial can accommodate an expanding array area.
-The development illustrates how character by using "industrial" building of uses while preserving the industrial new project can successfully coexist with materials, and also demonstrates how existing industrial development.
+Figure 6.
+The River East building in the Central Eastside Industrial District has been converted from a defunct warehouse into ground floor retail and Mississippi MAX station.
+The district office space for several major tenants, is a precedent for how industrial areas bringing over 300 employees to the area.
+The development illustrates how new project can successfully coexist with materials, and also demonstrates how existing industrial development.